 It’s hard to not be trite about it, but it was deeply moving.
 They were open and eager and grateful.
 I think because the kinds of conversations that we had are so rare, they were not so much a set of questions as they were kind of just a conversation.
 After some time, the lights and the cameras and all of the people just disappeared, and it was just me and them.

 I’m very grateful because it’s hard to expose yourself and to be that open and honest.
 It requires a level of trust not only in the moment but then also afterward — trusting us to be a good steward of your story.
 In many ways, your story is the most precious thing you have, and I think that’s especially true for veterans.
 In many ways, these are the most important experiences that they will have in their entire lives.
 The stories define their lives.

 (Editor’s Note: Going to War is a production of Twin Cities PBS in association with Vulcan Productions, and PBS.
-You can stream the film online here.)
+You can stream the film online with a PBS Passport here.)